School of Politics and International Relations

 Caitlin's current research focuses on the nature of campaign messaging and the behaviour of political candidates and parties in British general elections.

 Caitlin started the British Election Leaflet Project in 2014 with the goal of creating an innovative dataset of content-coded general election communications.
-The current iteration of the dataset, which includes more 8,600 leaflets, represents the largest collection of British election communications to date and provides a new and exciting avenue for exploring variation in the campaign behaviour of parties and their candidates.
-Her research sheds light on how political elites tailor their messaging depending on the local/national context and their own personal characteristics.
+In 2020, Caitlin co-founded the citizen science project, OpenElections, which allows voters to track and analyse election communications from parties and political candidates.
+The website, which includes more 10,000 leaflets, represents the largest collection of content-coded British election communications to date and provides a new and exciting avenue for exploring variation in the campaign behaviour of parties and their candidates.
+Caitlin's research sheds light on how political elites tailor their messaging depending on the local/national context and their own personal characteristics.

 Selected Publications